 Because the Glowforge 3D laser printer utilizes a subtractive manufacturing process instead of the traditional additive manufacturing, the list of compatible materials is nearly endless.
-Aside from using the above-mentioned leather, owners also have the option of using wood, fabric, felt, acrylic, and paper, among many others.
+Owners have the option of using wood, fabric, felt, acrylic, paper, and even chocolate, among many others mediums.
 After placing the preferred material inside the printer, the Glowforge begins carving and etching the product using an incredibly precise laser light.
 In a demonstration video posted to the company’s website (and embedded above), it claims the laser possesses a precision accuracy of up to the width of a human hair.

-Outside of the innovative hardware native to Glowforge’s printer, the compatible software allows even the most amateur of artists to create stunning projects.
-Whether it be uploaded image files, hand drawn sketches, or one of Glowforge’s many available templates and designs, it’s capable of handling almost anything thrown at it.
-Moreover, users have the ability to customize or create new images and templates via Glowforge’s Web application, or by using their smartphone.
+Outside of the innovative hardware native to Glowforge’s printer, the machine purports to allow even the most amateur of artists to create unique projects.
+You can upload image files, hand drawn sketches, or use one of Glowforge’s many available templates and designs to begin a project.
+Moreover, users have the ability to customize or create new images and templates via Glowforge’s web application, or by using their smartphone.
 If using a computer program isn’t ideal, the printer has the ability to analyze drawn images, then cuts or etches the materials accordingly.

 Glowforge doesn’t require any additional software, and should need only a stable Wi-Fi connection to work.
 You can create and print from software including Adobe Illustrator, Inkscape, CorelDraw, Adobe Photoshop, GIMP, Autodesk 360, and Sketchup, or forego software altogether — the Glowforge comes with cameras capable of scanning a drawing and transforming it into a print.